laro/Cone/README.md

             - Objective-C -> Swift
             - JavaScript -> TypeScrtipt
     - Uses the same compiler backend as C++ (clang, gcc, …)
-        - with an own / a new compiler frontend (or a precompiler)
+        - with an own / a new compiler frontend (or a precompiler).
-    - So _no_ garbage collection
+    - So _no_ garbage collection,
-        - Instead use
+      Instead use
         - RAII (Resource Acquisition is Initialization)
             - RROD (Resource Release on Object Destruction)
         - `SharedPtr<T>` etc.

 - **Compatible to C++**, C and maybe other languages of this "language family", even future ones,